Switching Host Agencies? Here’s 5 Things to Consider.

 Consortia affiliation can be a major consideration when thinking about switching host agencies.
 If there are tools from the host agency that you can't live without (or don't want to relearn!), you can factor in which of those tool originate from the host's consortium.
 Switching to a host under a new consortium can make your learning curve even steeper (another factor that can impact your transition time).

 As you narrow down your host list, you'll want to keep in mind which of those qualities are rooted in their consortium affiliation.
-(Psst!
-You can do a little digging on consortia on Host Agency Reviews updated site if you'd like to see what they provide!)

 The BDM Factor